Selective disk backup and restore for Azure virtual machines

 "numberOfDisksIncludedInBackup": 3

-Remove disk exclusion settings and get protected item with Azure CLI
+Remove disk exclusion settings and get the protected item with the CLI

 az backup protection update-for-vm --vault-name {vaultname} --resource-group {resourcegroup} -c {vmname} -i {vmname} --disk-list-setting resetexclusionsettings